 They sat down to their mac and cheese, hot dogs, and salad, a time Hannah treasured— she treasured any time with her daughter—and dreaded.
 Grace could be stubborn when tired or when her day had gone badly.

 “Grace, please don’t wipe your hands on your shirt.
 Ketchup stains, and you like that shirt.”

 “When you were a kid, did you wipe your hands on your shirt?”
 Grace asked while chewing a bite of hot dog.

 “Of course, and I got reminded not to, unless I was wearing a ketchup-colored shirt, in which case I could sneak a small smear.”

-Grace started to laugh with her mouth full, and Hannah was trying to concoct a request that would encourage the child to desist, when her cell phone rang.
-This far into the country, the expense of a land line was necessary because cell reception was spotty, though tonight the signal was apparently strong enough.
+Grace started to laugh with her mouth full, and Hannah was trying to concoct a request that would encourage the child to desist, when her cell phone chirped.
+This far into the country, the expense of a landline was necessary because cell reception was spotty, though tonight the signal was apparently strong enough.

 “Hi, this is Gail Russo from Hartman and Whitney.
 Is this Hannah?”

 The three bites of cheesy shells Hannah had snitched while preparing dinner went on a tumbling run in her tummy.
 “This is Hannah.”

 “I hope I’m not interrupting your supper, Hannah, but most people like to hear something as soon as possible after an interview.
 I have good news, I think.”